ethercis/ethercis/ethercis-roadmap.md

 The following is a non exhaustive list of what has been done so far in the past months.

-- Postgresql Function support in AQL
+- AQL support of 'foreign' operators and functions (aggregation, math etc.)
 - DISTINCT support
 - RAW JSON support (AQL)
 - Input validation based on Template constraints